armbian/sunxi-DT-overlays/examples/README.md

 ### spi-enc28j60
 - overlays for a ENC28J60 Ethernet controller connected to the SPI bus
 - bindings documentation: [microchip,enc28j60.txt](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/Documentation/devicetree/bindings/net/microchip,enc28j60.txt)
-- may require activating the SPI bus device is connected to by a kernel provided overlays (i.e. `overlays=spi0`)
+- may require activating the SPI bus by a kernel provided overlay (i.e. `overlays=spi0`) to set pin muxing
 - may require changing the interrupt GPIO specifier
 - using external pull-up resistor on the interrupt line is highly recommended if the module doesn't have one